yourdevkalki/arbitrum-vibekit/README.md

 ### 🧠 Crafting Effective AI Prompts

 To make the most of vibe coding, it's important to provide your AI assistant with clear and structured context.
-In the `.cursor/rules` folder, you can define the scope of your project, including its purpose, key components, and any relevant data schemas.
+This is done through prompt engineering files that define the scope of your project, including its purpose, key components, and any relevant data schemas.

+#### 📝 Claude Prompt Engineering

+For Claude models, prompt engineering is handled through a set of dedicated files in the project's [`.claude/`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.claude) directory.
+These files include detailed instructions, examples, and best practices to guide the AI in generating accurate and efficient code:

+- **agents/**: Contains prompts for persona-driven agents that specialize in tasks like Test-Driven Development, documentation, and feature writing.
+- **commands/**: Includes prompts that define high-level command structures for planning, execution, and version control.
+- **hooks/**: Provides scripts that can be triggered at different stages of the development lifecycle, such as pre-task and post-task actions.

+#### Extending and Maintaining Claude Prompts

+- **Add a New Prompt File** – Place your Markdown prompt in the relevant sub-directory (`agents`, `commands`, or `hooks`).
+Keep filenames short and descriptive.
+- **Update Existing Prompts** – Edit the appropriate file and describe the change clearly in your commit message.
+- **Best Practices** – Keep prompts concise, include concrete examples, and document any assumptions for future contributors.

-#### 📝 Vibekit's Cursor Rules Structure
+#### 📝 Cursor Prompt Engineering

 Vibekit's rules files are located in the project's [`arbitrum-vibekit/.cursor/rules`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.cursor/rules) directory.
 These files define best practices, workflows, and workspace conventions for building and maintaining agents: